r3d3v22/slae32/README.md

-# This is my repo for my code exercises as part of the requirements for the SLAE32 certification.
+# This is my repo for code exercises submitted as part of the requirements for the SLAE32 certification.